GSA/USSM/_pages/marketplace/financial-management.md

                 </div>

                   <p>
                     Effective stewardship of taxpayer funds is a responsibility of the Federal Government and the Chief Financial Officer.
-Federal agencies currently manage over $6.5 trillion in annual spending.
+Federal agencies manage <B>over $6.7 trillion in annual spending</B>.
 Common goals and objectives include:
                 </p>
                 <ul class="margin-top-0">
                     <li>Improving Financial Transparency</li>